jonasnapoles/jonasnapoles/README.md

 ### Hello there! 👋👋

-I am a software developer with a Advanced Certificate in Software Development at Citeforma Further Education and Training (Portugal).
+I am a software developer with a Advanced Certificate in Software Development at Citeforma Further Education and Training.
 I'am currently a student at the ISEL, Polytechnic of Lisboa.

 🌱 I’m currently learning Laravel and Vue.js.